mruizsagales/Fin-whale-climate-isotopes/README.md

 ## Data availability

-Correspondence and requests for baleen stable isotope data should be addressed to Alex Aguilar (aaguilar at ub.edu) and Asunción Borrell (xonborrell at ub.edu).
+Requests for baleen stable isotope data should be addressed to Alex Aguilar (aaguilar at ub.edu) and Asunción Borrell (xonborrell at ub.edu).

 ## License